 I am a frequent church goer, at least my mum raised us as such.
 I sometimes in my naive extremism find it very awkward when I call my younger brother and inquire if he went to church and he says no. I am like, maybe I should tell mum that you actually woke up and decided not to go to church.
 Anyway, as they say, kila mtu na maisha ya, yake (each to their own- choices and destiny).
 So I let him be.
 This does not mean I go to church every Sunday’s, no I don’t; but I make it a deliberate decision to go to church unless, there is an extremely valid reason as to why I shouldn’t.

 In some churches, there’s this segment for prayer requests.
 So the Pastor receives many prayer requests from the congregation and the pastor reads them out and says, let’s join in prayer as we pray for these and the many unspoken prayer requests you might be having.
 It is only then that I have found such impact and gratitude when I consider what God has preserved me from.
-As I keenly listen to each prayer request, sometimes I am overwhelmed emotions.
+As I keenly listen to each prayer request, sometimes I am overwhelmed by emotions.
 Other times I am just mum, struck in shock.
 I am like God- that could have been me, barren, in ICU, going through chemo, watching the last minutes of an accident victim but you are so good to have preserved me from all these.
 Not that I am special anyway.
 These moments make me realize how ungrateful I am and sometimes perhaps even inconsiderate.

 Have you listened to people’s prayer requests and realized you do not have a problem?
 You have your rent paid up to date.
-Your salary checks in on time, actually the 22nd (I understand some folks are paid this date- tell me if you are one…Lol)
+Your salary checks in on time, actually by the 22nd (I understand some folks are paid by this date- tell me if you are one…Lol)

 Ok, even if your salary checks in late, at least you have a salary to take care of your needs.
 Think about this person who has a child at the ICU for four months now and the bill is hitting over 3 million.
 Think about this parent who is praying over rebellious teenagers, who don’t seem to obey anything she says.
 Think about this husband who has been tarmacking for the last five years and is at the verge of giving up.
 Here you are with a job, and the much you can do is fuss about how tired you are and how you spend most of your time searching for the next greener pasture.
 Hands down.

-If you look at these opportunities, though mundane, actually you realize that it is not that you are special but it is just that higher power.
+If you look at these opportunities, though mundane, actually you realize that it is not that you are special but it is just by that higher power.